Skip to content

 4. Settings used the last time you used the extension (any project).

-If you prefer to use names other than model, update, and query to store your Rel files, you can configure the extension to use different names.
+If you prefer to use a name other than model to store your Rel files, you can configure the extension to use a different name.
+You can also notify the extension that certain files should be run in a specific mode (read or write) by default.
 To do this, put the following lines in the relationalai-vscode.toml file in the root of your project (or in ~/.rai):

 model-directory = "my_model_dirname"